Hetag1216/AreaReloader/README.md

 The config is very easy to understand as it is composed by regular language strings, hoever, the plugin brings some variables and new configuration settings that affect the plugin.

 *Guide to debugging*:
-If you're experiencing any issues while creating or loading an area, please set the "debug" option to true, then run again the command you had trouble with and paste the logs on a pastebin file and ask for support in the discussion section of this thread *(!FOR SPIGOT PAGE!)*!
-You can also open an issue in the "Issue" section here on github;
-When opening a new issue please specify:
+Open a new issue in the [Issues category](https://github.com/Hetag1216/AreaReloader/issues) When opening a new issue please specify:
+- Turn the plugin's debugging option on;
-- Spigot's version
+- Spigot's version - /version;
-- WorldEdit's version
+- WorldEdit's version;
-- Where/when you met the issue (specify which commands threw an error)
+- Where/when you met the issue by specifying the command which threw an error and specify where the operations stop, debugging will show every operation ran when executing commands.
 - Paste console's error logs

 The debug logs will be printed to the player who runs the command.